MustafaAbbasi98/Mistral_RAG_Agent_Langchain/README.md

 - The LLM decides the tool and calls the tool with the correct arguments.
 - The output of this tool is fed back into the LLM which helps it return it's final answer.
 - Note: I found that version 0.3 of `Mistral-Instruct` performs better than version 0.2 for tool calling.
-- I also had to use custom prompt engineering to improve Mistral's tool calling.
+- I also had to use custom prompt engineering to improve Mistral's tool calling ability.
 Through experiments, I found out that a `react-json` agent that outputs JSON works better than the typical `react`-only agent.

 ### Retrieval Augmented Generation (RAG)
 - If the LLM decides to use the Research tool, it will end up invoking the custom RAG chain created on top of the original PDF document uploaded by the user.